|

 Equipment

 * Used laptops.
-Many people in the west have upgraded their laptops, and still have one in the closet that works fine, but never gets used.
+Many people have an old laptop in the closet that works fine, but never gets used.
 We can use it!
-We don't need the lastest thing.
-A minimum 128 MB of RAM, a working CD drive, and at least 2 USB ports, are the main requirements.
+We don't need the lastest thing, often we run on Windows XP.
+A minimum 256 MB of RAM, a working CD drive, and at least 2 USB ports, are the main requirements.
 It's even OK if the battery is dead, we can keep it plugged in.
-(Yes, we can also use desktop computers, but you probably don't want to haul one along, do you?)

 * Used digital cameras.
-Many of you probably also have an old camera in a drawer.
+Do you have an old camera in a drawer?
 We don't need lots of pixels, just something that works, with a memory card that fits.
-If you've got the cables, instruction manual, and other accessories, please remember to bring them; if not, we may already have a suitable cable, and one of the teenagers will eventually figure out how it all works.
+If you don't have the cables, memory cards, or manuals, no problem: We have a good assortment of those items.